astronomer/docs/astro/workspace-api-tokens.md

 ## Update or delete a Workspace API token

-If you delete an API key, make sure that no existing CI/CD pipelines are using it.
+If you delete an API token, make sure that no existing CI/CD pipelines are using it.
 Once deleted, an API token and secret cannot be recovered.
 If you unintentionally delete an API token, create a new one and update any CI/CD workflows that used the deleted API token.

 1. In the Cloud UI, open your Workspace.

 2. Go to **Workspace Settings** > **Access Management** > **API Tokens**.

-3. Click **Edit** next to your API key.
+3. Click **Edit** next to your API token.

 4. Update the name, description, workspace role, or expiration date of your token, then click **Save Changes**.

-5. Click **Delete API Key**, enter `Delete`, and then click **Yes, Continue**.
+5. Optional.
+To delete a Workspace API token, click **Delete API Token**, enter `Delete`, and then click **Yes, Continue**.

 ## Use a Workspace API token with the Astro CLI